Environmental Monitoring

 Livestock farms, slaughterhouses, large urban assemblies, wastewater, pharmaceutical production, and fertilizers greatly contribute to the leaching of estrogens and androgens into the environment.

 To screen for contamination in environmental samples, InsituGen is developing novel bioassays to assess overall estrogenic or androgenic potential in waterways and other environments.
-The rapid and cost-effective identification of contamination using InsituGen’s bioassay technology would permit quick action and mitigation at the point of analysis.
+The timely and cost-effective identification of contamination using InsituGen’s bioassay technology would permit quick action and mitigation at the point of analysis.

 Learn about other applications